 A comparison of temperature distribution during the two processes is shown in Fig. 4

-Fig 4 Temperature distribution during the two proce
+Fig 4 Comparison of temperature distribution during the two processes

-Iron ore pellet is a kind of agglomerated fines which has better tumbling index when compared with the iron ore and it can be used as a substitute for the same both in the blast furnace and for DR production.
+- Iron ore pellet is a kind of agglomerated fines which has better tumbling index when compared with the iron ore and it can be used as a substitute for the iron ore lumps both in the BF and for DRI production.

-- Pellets have good reducibility since they have high porosity (25-30 %).
+- Pellets have good reducibility since they have high porosity (25 % to 30 %).
 Normally pellets are reduced considerably faster than sinter as well as iron ore lumps.
 High porosity also helps in better metallization in DRI production.

-- Pellets have a uniform size range generally within a range of 8 -16 mm.
+- Pellets have a uniform size generally in a range of 8 mm -16 mm.

 - Pellets have spherical shape and open pores which give them good bed permeability.

-- Pellets have low angle of repose which is a drawback for pellet since it creates uneven binder distribution.
+- Pellets have low angle of repose which is a drawback since it creates uneven binder distribution.

 - The chemical analysis is uniform since it gets controlled during the beneficiation process.
-Fe content varying from 63 % to 68 % depending on the Fe content of Ore fines.
-Absence of LOI is another advantage of the pellets.
+Fe content varies in the range of 63 % to 68 % depending on the Fe content of ore fines.
+Absence of LOI (loss on ignition) is another advantage of the pellets.